olivier-voutat/BlackStar.Localization/README.md

 # BlackStar.Localization
-Custom Localization (using Microsoft SQL but can easily be modified)
+Custom Localization for AspNetCore 2.0 (using Microsoft SQL database).
+Can be easily adapted to include other sources.

 In AspNet Core, there is a wonderful localization system already available.